 So Anything ANDed with a 0 produces a 0.
-These characteristics of ANDing are used with the subnet mask to “mask” the host bits of an IPv4 address.
+We can use these characteristics of ANDing with the subnet mask to “mask” the host bits of an IPv4 address.
 Each bit of the address is ANDed with the parallel bit to the subnet mask.
 As we learn in previous lessons that all bits of the subnet mask that represent host bits are 0s, the host portion of the resultant network become all 0s.
 Remember that all 0 in the host portion of IPv4 address mean that this is the network address.
 As we know that all bits of subnet mask in network portion are all 1s. when each of these 1s ANDed with a parallel bit of the address, the resulting bits are identical to the original address bits.

 So to identify the network address of an IPv4 host, the IPv4 address is logically ANDed, bit by bit, with the subnet mask.
 ANDing between the address and the subnet mask produce the network address.

 Example 1: Find out what the network ID for the following IP address.

 - 100 binary is 01100100

 So the binary for this IP address is: 11000000.10101000.01100100.00110010